lflrnr/Portfolio/README.md

 Skills: Python; Pandas; Numpy; Matplotlib; Seaborn; Data Munging; Feature Engineering; Machine Learning Algorithms, Grid Search & Cross Validation, and Model Performance Evaluation.

-## Project 3 - Twitter Sentiment Analysis of the Economy
+## Project 3 - Economic Sentiment Analysis with Twitter’s API

 This project is currently underway, AWS setup constructed, and preliminary code has been posted

-The initial goal for this project is to conduct sentiment analyses in the US of the economy using Twitter data.
+The initial goal for this project is to conduct economic sentiment analyses in the US using Twitter data.
 Twitter granted my developer account elevated access to the Twitter API.
 Scraped Tweets will be fed into Sentiment Analysis libraries (e.g. TextBlob or Vader Sentiment: https://github.com/cjhutto/vaderSentiment) and Natural Language Processing libraries (e.g. NLTK: https://www.nltk.org/).
 Currently, elevated access only allows searching for the past 7 days of Tweets.

 Initial questions to explore: What are the current overall sentiments of the economy?
 Are they positive or negative or neutral?
 How has it varied over time?
 Is there a correlation between economic sentiment and perhaps certain economic metrics such as stock market performance.